codeplaysoftware/portBLAS/tools/auto_tuner/README.md

 Building
 --------

-1. Clone the SYCL-BLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s).
+1. Clone the portBLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s).
 2. Create a build directory as `tools/auto_tuner/build`.
 3. Run `CMake` and `Ninja` from the build directory: